Table of Contents

 Lab personnel should attend within one month of beginning work with RAM.

-Refresher Training - after attending the Basic Radiation Safety or GU RAM Worker class, all personnel who work with RAM (and those who perform room surveys, pickup RAM packages, or deliver RAM waste) must attend a refresher training session annually.
+Refresher Training - after attending the Basic Radiation Safety and the GU RAM Worker class, all personnel who work with RAM (and those who perform room surveys, pickup RAM packages, or deliver RAM waste) must attend a refresher training session annually.
 All AUs must complete annually or change their Authorization status to Inactive.

 Records of all training sessions are maintained.
 These records include a list of topics covered, the date and time spent, the instructor and student names.
 The effectiveness of the training will be assessed by the RSOS during the routine audits through observation and/or direct communication with laboratory personnel.